earthlab/earthlab.github.io/_drafts/workshops/version-control/1-intro-to-version-control/2017-09-12-vsintro-03-undoing-things.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-The output from `git status` tells us that we can use `git checkout -- <file>` to discard changes in the working directory.
+The output from `git status` tells you that you can use `git checkout -- <file>`
+to discard changes to that file in your repo.
+So, if you don't like the changes
-So, if we don't like our changes, we can revert back to the last committed version of our README.md file via:
+made to the README.md file, you can revert back to the last committed version
+using:

 ```bash